 e) On the basis of written representation received from the directors

 and taken on records by the Board of Directors, we report that, none of

-the director is disqualified as on 31-03-2012 from being appointed as
+the director is disqualified as on 31st March, 2009 from being

 f) In our opinion and to the best of our information and according to